 Your thyroid is a butterfly-shaped gland near the base of your throat above your collarbones.

-The thyroid makes two hormones, T3 and T4, that affect your energy levels, mood, weight,
+The thyroid makes 2 hormones, T3 and T4.
+These hormones affect your energy levels,

-The pituitary gland in your brain makes a chemical called TSH, which triggers your
+The pituitary gland in your brain makes a chemical called TSH.
+TSH triggers your thyroid

-thyroid to make T3 and T4.
+to make T3 and T4.
 When your pituitary gland makes too much or too little

+TSH, this

-TSH, this can cause your thyroid to be overactive (hyperthyroidism) or underactive
+can cause your thyroid to be overactive (hyperthyroidism) or underactive (hypothyroidism).